ballerburg9005/M3U-IPTV-HTML-SUCKLESS/README.md

 * rotates fullscreen video to widescreen on mobile even if rotation locked via CSS (Firefox only)
 * search bar
 * subtitles, audio tracks, quality selection, skipback, normal video controls
+* "find back" button to scroll channel list to current channel

 ## Screenshots (PC & Mobile)

 ![Image](https://github.com/user-attachments/assets/fc28bc63-f4c6-4a1d-a9d6-78470f3831db)

+## Known Issues

+* The manual control for qualilty selection went missing.
+* fullscreen rotation hack for locked rotation ugly on Chrome and no interest to test & implement
+* "find back" button doesn't always center the channel, sometimes slightly off screen
+* moving the mouse causes massive CPU usage with 1000Hz mouse, makes interface feel sluggish (pls fix, too lazy)

+## Development

+Paste code into Grok Expert and fix it, then test if all features mentioned in the list still work right and do PR.

+I just made this project today and it just works for me.
+So no real interest do do anything more at this point if no one else uses it.